FabioChiodini/ProjectSpawnSwarm/README.md

 ## NOTES ON Spawning to GCE

-To spawn VMs to GCE you need to set up an account, following are the high level steps:

-- Install GCE SDK on AMI
+To spawn VMs to GCE you need to Install the GCE SDK on AMI:
 - curl https://sdk.cloud.google.com | bash
 - exec -l $SHELL
 - gcloud init

+You also need to set up an account, following are the high level steps:

 - Enable the Compute Engine API